-Caluman mumban Tananualua Dataila

-Column number ADD Details The first column for all tags is the

-1 ADD The first column for all tags is the command.
+Column number Tag or value Details 1 ADD The first column for all tags is the command.
 2 USER Enter the tag as shown.
 Tags are not case sensitive.
 3 User Group Name Required field.
 User Group names are case sensitive.
 You must add the user to one user group.
-You can add the user to more

-user groups with the USERGROUP- MEMBER tag.
+You can add the user to more user groups with the USERGROUP-MEMBER tag.
 4 User Name Required field.
 5 Password Required field.
 6 User's Full Name Optional.
 7 Email Address Optional.
 Email address is used with system notifications.
 8 Telephone Number Optional.

-9 Login Enabled TRUE or FALSE

-Default is TRUE

-Enable login to allow the user to log in to CC-SG.

-10 Remote Authentication TRUE or FALSE

-11 Force Password Change Periodically TRUE or FALSE

-12 Expiration Period If Force Password Change Periodically is set to TRUE, specify the number of days after which password must be changed.
+9 Login Enabled TRUE or FALSE Default is TRUE Enable login to allow the user to log in to CC-SG.
+10 Remote Authentication TRUE or FALSE 11 Force Password Change Periodically TRUE or FALSE 12 Expiration Period If Force Password Change Periodically is set to TRUE, specify the number of days after which password must be changed.
 Enter just the number, from 1 to 365.